Sm0k3s/SendIT/README.md

 # SendIT
-###SendIT is a courier service that helps users deliver parcels to different destinations.
+### SendIT is a courier service that helps users deliver parcels to different destinations.
+SendIT
+### provides courier quotes based on weight categories.